ch0t4nk/PDFtoMD/docs/GLOSSARY.md

-# MarkPDFDown Technical Glossary
+# PDFtoMD Technical Glossary

-This document serves as a comprehensive glossary of technical terms used throughout the MarkPDFDown project.
+This document serves as a comprehensive glossary of technical terms used throughout the PDFtoMD project.
 This ensures consistent terminology and helps with spell checking.

 ## Core Project Terms

-- *MarkPDFDown** - The name of this enterprise-ready PDF to Markdown conversion tool powered by multimodal AI.
+- **PDFtoMD** - The name of this enterprise-ready PDF to Markdown conversion tool powered by multimodal AI.

 - *SSOT (Single Source of Truth)** - A centralized configuration management approach ensuring all settings are managed from one authoritative source.